hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 #### Regional or Temporal Skill

 Different campaigns might add other skills that actors can utilize.
 These skills will be listed by the GM during character creation.

+## Creating a Player Character

+To create a player character (PC) you use the following steps:

+1. Pick a species and gain species specializations
+2. Pick an origin and gain origin specializations
+3. Determine initial talents for your skills
+4. Roll initial hit points
+5. Roll for starting money and buy equipment
+6. Gain initial specialization points and purchase specialization
+7. Name your character and come up with a backstory (if needed)

+The GM then determines a few things:

+1. Your character's maximum life-span and date of death if nothing else kills you first.